leesahanders/quarto_with_comments/README.md

 The utterances app needs to be installed for the target github repo: <https://github.com/apps/utterances/installations/new>

+The giscuss app also needs to be installed for the target github repo: <https://github.com/giscus/giscus> and <https://github.com/apps/giscus>

 You can double checked it was installed through your account git options under applications: <https://github.com/settings/installations/>